haversnail/SpotifyKit/README.md

 #### Deletions

 * __*Object properties:*__
-    * For the **SpotifyKit** types listed below, there is no publicly-available property for the corresponding `type` JSON attribute.
-Instead, these types implement a private `type` property that uses a single-case enumeration to assert that the attribute's string value exactly matches what's expected for this kind of **SpotifyKit** type.
+    * For the **SpotifyKit** types listed below, there is no public property for the corresponding JSON object's `type` attribute.
+Instead, these types implement a private `type` property that uses a single-case enumeration to assert that the attribute's value exactly matches what's expected for this kind of **SpotifyKit** type (see code snippet below).

-    ```swift
-    private enum ObjectType: String, Codable { case album }

-    private let type: ObjectType
-    ```

 For example, with types like `SKArtist` and `SKUser`, whose only non-optional properties match those found in other **SpotifyKit** types, one could mistakenly decode an [album object][OM-album-simplified] payload as an `SKArtist` or `SKUser` without ever encountering an error.
-Including this enumeration mechanism not only ensures that improper use-cases like this throw an appropriate error, but also reduces boilerplate code and eliminates the need to manually define an already-synthesized decodable initializer just to verify the type.
+Including this enum mechanism not only ensures that cases like this will throw, but also reduces boilerplate code and eliminates the need to manually define an already-synthesized initializer just to verify the type.

         * `SKAlbum` ([Simplified][OM-album-simplified] / [Full][OM-album-full])
         * `SKArtist` ([Simplified][OM-artist-simplified] / [Full][OM-artist-full])